noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - bin packing: scheduling algorithm; attempts to create the most-desnse arrangement deployments to decrease TCO related to over-provisioning; nomad will pack as many tasks into a machine as possible, aiming to go from ~2% utilization to 20-30% utilization following the law of small numbers
 - spread scheduling: opposite of binpacking, goal is to distribute deployment loads across as many machines as possible
 - gossip protocol: used to connect all the server instances together

-## UI

-- by default runs on http://localhost:4646

-### jobs

-- lists all jobs, click to see status (like `nomad job status`)

-### servers

-- view of all server agents

-#### monitor

-- nomad application logs with option to set the log level

-### clients

-- view of all client agents

-### topology

-- view of the cluster and running workload, useful for complex nomad environments

 ## agents